Hero banner

 Plain Language Summary

 The purpose of taking medicine is to treat or prevent illnesses or slow the progression of disease.
 However, a medicine that brings benefits also has the potential to cause unwanted or harmful effects.
-The decision to prescribe medicine involves weighing up the potential benefits for the person against the likelihood and potential severity of side effects.
-It requires a comprehensive understanding of the individual's life stage, medical history, current health (including other diagnoses), prognosis, the nature of the condition, and the characteristics of the available medicines.
+The decision to prescribe a medicine involves weighing up the potential benefits for the individual against the likelihood and potential severity of side effects.
+This requires a comprehensive understanding of the person’s life stage, medical history, current health status (including concomitant diagnoses), prognosis, the nature and trajectory of the condition(s) being treated, and the characteristics of the available medicines.
+These same principles apply when considering deprescribing, ensuring that decisions are made holistically and align with the person’s goals of care.

 Prescribing should be a collaborative process that involves open communication between the healthcare professional and the expectations and preferences of the individual, their families, and/or carers.
 Similarly, deprescribing requires a thoughtful and structured approach, ensuring alignment with person-centred care principles.
 Deprescribing is an important component of rational prescribing, aimed at optimising medication regimens to ensure quality use of medicines.
 Deprescribing involves ongoing monitoring for benefits, harmful effects, and adverse outcomes in collaboration with the individual and their support person(s).
-The essence of deprescribing is to acknowledge that a person's body (physiology), treatment preferences, and goals may change over time.
-To deprescribe is to simplify the medication regimen and to reduce potential risks associated with individual and combinations of medicines.
+The essence of deprescribing is to acknowledge that a person’s body (physiology), treatment preferences, and goals may change over time.
+To deprescribe is to simplify the medication regimen and to reduce potential risks associated with individual and combinations of medicines that may no longer be required, or when the potential risks of continuing the medicine outweigh the potential benefits.

 Deprescribing is a person-centred approach that includes identifying the priorities of both the individual and the healthcare provider in relation to the treatment plan, promoting shared decision-making, determining agreed actions, communicating actions, and regular monitoring.
 The decision to deprescribe should be a team effort between the healthcare provider and the individual, their families or carers, with the focus on finding the most suitable solution that reflects an individual's goals, values, and preferences, considering the available research evidence, cost-effectiveness, and value-based care.